Mirza Fakhrul Islam Alamgir

+Mirza Fakhrul Islam Alamgir (Note: মির্জা ফখরুল ইসলাম আলমগীর) (born 26 January 1948) is a Bangladeshi politician and educator who has served as the president of Bangladesh since August 2026.

+A senior member of the Bangladesh Nationalist Party, he served twice as member of parliament for the Thakurgaon-1 constituency and held cabinet posts as Minister of State for Agriculture and Civil Aviation and Tourism from 2001 to 2006 and as Minister of Local Government, Rural Development and Co-operatives in his second term.
+He was also the party's longest-serving secretary general, a post he resigned from upon accepting BNP's presidential nomination.

 Early life

-Alamgir was born on 26 January 1948 in Thakurgaon District to Mirza Ruhul Amin, a former member of parliament and Mirza Fatima Amin, a homemaker.
+Alamgir was born on 26 January 1948 in Thakurgaon, East Bengal, Dominion of Pakistan (present-day Bangladesh) to Mirza Ruhul Amin, a former member of parliament and Mirza Fatima Amin, a homemaker.
+He completed his SSC from Thakurgaon Government Boys' High School.
 He completed his HSC from Dhaka College and graduation from University of Dhaka.
-His Anchestral Home is in Mirzapur Village of Atwari Upazila in Panchagarh District.
+His ancestral home is in Mirzapur Village of Atwari Upazila in Panchagarh District.

 Political career

 Student politics

 Alamgir was active in student politics at Dhaka University.
 He was a member of the then East Pakistan Students Union (EPSU), now known as Bangladesh Students Union, and was elected as the secretary general of the organization's SM Hall unit in the university.
 Alamgir rose through the ranks of EPSU and, at the height of the 1969 uprising against the Ayub Khan administration, he was elected as the organization's Dhaka University president.

 Teaching and other government positions

 In 1972, Alamgir became a teacher of economics at Dhaka College.

 Among other government responsibilities, Alamgir served in the administration of President Ziaur Rahman.
 He worked as a secretary of Deputy Prime Minister S.A.
-Bari, and State Minister Amirul Islam Kamal until the latter resigned in 1982.
+Bari, and State Minister Amirul Islam Kalam until the latter resigned in 1982.
 Following this, Alamgir taught economics at Thakurgaon Govt.
 College and also worked for the Bangladesh government's Directorate of Inspection and Audit as an auditor and UNESCO until 1986.